Health Services Management

 Program graduates seek employment in a hospital, clinic, outpatient surgery center, physician’s office, public health agency, long-term care facility or laboratory.
 Others take advantage of the rapidly growing healthcare industry and its demand for more managers with a four-year degree by continuing with an IRSC Bachelor’s Degree in Healthcare Management.

-The Health Services Management program is a selective admission program.
+The Health Services Management program is a selective-admissions program.
 Students are selected based on criteria outlined in the Health Services Management Application Book.

 For more information, contact:

 - Read the Health Services Management Application Booklet.

 - Complete and submit the IRSC Application for the Health Services Management program ($30 fee; keep a copy of your receipt.)

 Note: If at any time during the application process you have a change in personal information (name change, address, phone number or emails), submit the changes through MyPioneerPortal and to the Health Science Division at 772-462-7550.

 Due to House Bill 1507, admission criteria can be affected.
 This bill has a possibility to change admission requirements for 2022 and beyond based on the Florida Department of Education rule development.
 For more information on House Bill 1507, visit https://www.flsenate.gov/Session/Bill/2021/1507.

 Due to Rule 6A-10.024 (16), admission criteria can be affected.
 This bill has a possibility

 to change admission requirements for 2024 and beyond on the Florida Department of